arangodb/fuerte/README.md

 Things that are missing:

 - agenda - the task is to get the nosql-tests working - what do those tests require?
-- tests - without tests we never know the exact status (below is a list of missing featues)
+- tests - without tests we never know the exact status (below is a list of missing features)
 - hanging with 100k requests (needs to be found)
 - c++/node: incomplete handling of broken connections - need to find out what is missing (worse in node)
 - c++: missing handling of endianess